Trust & Privacy

 4. Arbitrary server-local file paths from clients for remote attachments (staged uploads are required).

-Retention Windows
+Retention

 1. OAuth/web transient state: